cs-fullstack-master/react-liftState-lecture/README.md

 Clicking the New Ticket button should display a form with ```problem```, ```reporting_person```, and ```date_time```

-Any added tickets should be reflected in the ticket list.
+Any added tickets should be reflected in the ticket list but do not have to be stored.
+Use any method you choose to display the list tickets.